 3. Debt Issuance Practices.
 The Policy should provide guidance regarding the issuance process, which may differ for each type of debt.
 These practices include:

-- Selection and use of professional service providers, including an independent financial advisor, to assist with determining the method of sale and the selection of other financing team members,
+- Selection and use of professional service providers, including an independent municipal advisor, to assist with determining the method of sale and the selection of other financing team members,

-- Criteria for determining the sale method (competitive, negotiated, private placement) and investment of proceeds,
+- Criteria for determining the sale method (competitive, negotiated, private placement, bank loan) and investment of proceeds,

 - Use of comparative bond pricing services or market indices as a benchmark in negotiated transactions, as well as to evaluate final bond pricing results,

-- Criteria for issuance of advance refunding and current refunding bonds, and
+- Criteria for issuance of advance refunding, current refunding, and taxable bonds, and

 - Use of credit ratings, minimum bond ratings, determination of the number of ratings, and selection of rating services.